Posts Tagged ‘Evan Iliadis Philippines’

 My Big Fat Philippines Wedding

 The customer service at Costco called a taxi.
-When the driver saw the load, he said that we need a truck, not a taxi!
-Not happy, but his car was big enough and with a bit of effort we have been able to load the whole thing.
-The car was recovered by the LA Police department 45 days later when they arrested the driver.
+When the driver saw the load, he said we needed a truck, not a taxi!
+Not happy, but his car was big enough, and with a bit of effort, we could load the whole thing.
+The vehicle was recovered by the LA Police Department 45 days later when they arrested the driver.
 He said he stole it to impress a girl he was dating.
-The insurance had already paid, they offered me to “take a look at the car, maybe we can negotiate.”
-When I saw the wreck he made of a well-maintained car, I said “thanks…but No, thanks….
+The insurance had already paid, and they offered to “take a look at the car; maybe we can negotiate.”
+When I saw the wreck he made of a well-maintained car, I said, “Thanks…but No, thanks….

 May 1993.
 My D-Day in the Philippines.
 My Big Fat Philippi

-15 hours later I landed in a continent I have never visited before.
-New faces, new accent, observing the vendors inside the airport and people passing by all you notice first is smiling and good mood.
-In a little kiosk where we stoped for some drinks, the young guy asked me.
+15 hours later, I landed on a continent I had never visited before.
+With new faces, new accents, observing the vendors inside the airport, and people passing by, all you notice first is smiles and a good mood.
+In a little kiosk where we stopped for some drinks, the young guy asked me.
 Sir!
 Are you Joe Pesci.
 I said, No, why?
-“You look like him and you talk with the same accent in English he said”.
-I heard that before, many times, remember, is the Good Fellas era, Pesci’s best movie ever!
-I’ll embed an excerpt for you, but beware: Yes, true, close look, same height, and face and I speak with the same accent,minus the slang.
+“You look like him, and you talk with the same accent in English he said.”
+I have heard that many times before; remember, it is the Good Fellas era, Pesci’s best movie ever!
+I’ll embed an excerpt for you, but beware: Yes, true, close look, same height, and face and I speak with the same accent, minus the slang.

 Welcome to Tagbilaran, Bohol, Philippines.
 My Big Fat Philippines Wedding